speltriao/Music-Counter/README.md

 <b>Fast C program for counting music files</b>

 <p>->Music formats supported: MP3,WMA, WAV, FlAC, M4A, AAC, OGG.</p>
-<p>->Search starts on the directory that the program is and expands to all its subdirectories. </p>
+<p>->Search starts on the directory that the program is and expands to all its subdirectories recursively. </p>
 <br><br>
 <b>USAGE EXAMPLE:</b>
 <p><i> Example Directory: /home/USER/Music </i></p>